hyginn/rptPlus/README.md

 * There is a function called `runRptApp.R` in the `R` folder.
 All that does is to launch the app (and provide for the man page.)
 To demo the app, type `runRptApp()`.

 * This is only meant to provide a template for the general layout of files and functions in your package.
-For contents example and code references see: [RStudio Shiny Tutorial](http://shiny.rstudio.com/tutorial/) <http://shiny.rstudio.com/tutorial/>
+For contents examples and code references see the [RStudio Shiny Tutorial](http://shiny.rstudio.com/tutorial/).

 <!-- END -->